Holistic Eye Care — Wherever You Are

 Equipment

 At PACE Optometry, we provide comprehensive, on-site eye care by deploying a fully portable diagnostic suite that replicates the functionality of a traditional exam room.
-This portability allows us to serve bedbound patients, individuals with limited mobility, and those with cognitive impairment, reducing barriers to essential vision care.
+This portability allows us to serve wheelchair-bound patients, individuals with limited mobility, and those with cognitive impairment, reducing barriers to essential vision care.

 Our approach integrates both time-tested diagnostic techniques and modern advancements in technology.
 Using retinoscopes, handheld slit lamps, binocular indirect ophthalmoscopes, and rebound tonometers, we perform objective, thorough evaluations of ocular health.
 These methods enable us to accurately prescribe corrective lenses and diagnose eye conditions—even in patients who may be unable to provide subjective responses.